j-enk/IT2901-25-elfryd/battery-sensor/nrf/hub/README.md

 For questions or issues, please contact the contributors of the hub system:

-- Martin Vågseter Jakobsen (developer)
+- Martin Vågseter Jakobsen (sole developer)